-Representative temperature contours are shown in Figure 4 for Tooth F during the heating cycle.
+Temperature Elevations in Tooth Roots.
+Representative temperature contours are shown in Fig. 4 for Tooth F during the heating cycle.
 Results shown in this figure are based on a finalized protocol that satisfies the two design requirements.
-When the laser tip is moved from the cervical segment (Segment 1) to the apical segment (Segment 5), the induced heat spreads laterally from the root canal surface to the deep dentin (i.e. far from the canal), limiting heat transfer in the axial direction.
-As the laser tip is traversed from one segment to the next, the temperature elevations in first Segment return to the original temperature of 37°C, as shown in Figure 4.
+Table 2 provides the detailed values of the heat flux incident on individual root canal segments during the heating.
+When the laser tip is moved from the cervical segment (segment 1) to the apical segment (segment 5), the induced heat spreads laterally from the root canal surface to the deep dentin (i.e., far from the canal), limiting heat transfer in the axial direction.
+As the laser tip is traversed from one segment to the next, the temperature elevations in the first segment return to the original temperature of 37 °C, as shown in Fig. 4.
 At the same time, when the laser is moved back, in the apical-to-cervical direction, residual heat within the tooth dentin is evident.
 Based on the data presented, the maximum temperature occurs in the apical segment.
-It was found that results obtained for the three tooth geometries were nearly identical, as expected, since the simulation procedures for the three tooth roots are very similar.
+It was found that the results obtained for the three tooth geometries were nearly identical, as expected, since the simulation procedures for the three tooth roots are very similar.
+Heat penetration from the root canal surface to the deep dentin of Tooth F is illustrated in Fig. 5, with the radial temperature profiles at the ends of several heating durations for three segments.
+Temperatures at the root canal surface vary from 70 °C (segment 2) to 95 °C (segment 5).
+Note that 800 $\mu m$ from the root canal surface is the assumed bacterial penetration depth.
+Significant temperature elevations from its baseline of 37 °C are evident at the 800 $\mu$ m location.
+On the contrary, the root-tissue interface locations represented by the black arrows show insufficient temperature elevations to barely 40-41 °C for segments 2 and 4.
+Segment 5 is close to the root apex with the thinnest root dentin, and the root-tissue interface temperature of segment 5 is elevated to more than 53 °C during the heating treatment.

-One requirement for this study is that the deep dentin must maintain a temperature elevation of at least 47°C for 10 seconds.
-Some bacteria are capable of penetrating the tubules to a distance 800 $\mu$ m from the root canal surface.
-For this reason, five locations are chosen to evaluate the duration of temperature elevation in the deep dentin, 800 $\mu$ m laterally from the root canal surface, as highlighted in Figure 5.
+One requirement for this study is that the deep dentin must maintain a temperature elevation of at least 47 °C for 10 s.
+Some bacteria are capable of penetrating the tubules to a distance of 800 $\mu$ m from the root canal surface.
+For this reason, five locations are chosen to evaluate the duration of temperature elevation in the deep dentin, 800 $\mu$ m laterally from the root canal surface, as highlighted in Fig. 6.

-The transient temperature elevation in the deep dentin location for Segment 2 is plotted in Figure 6.
-Once the laser tip is moved to Segment 2, it takes only approximately two seconds for the deep dentin location to heat up to 47°C. Based on Figure 6, due to the first and second rounds of heating the segment is elevated above 47°C a total of 11 seconds.
+The transient temperature elevation in the deep dentin location for segment 2 is plotted in Fig. 7.
+Once the laser tip is moved to segment 2, it takes only approximately 2 s for the deep dentin location to heat up to 47 °C. Based on Fig. 7, due to the first and the second rounds of heating, the segment is elevated above 47 °C for a total of 11 s.
 This same procedure is followed to determine the durations of the temperature elevations in other segments of each root.
 Later on, this time duration is used to evaluate whether the first design requirement is satisfied.